pblittle/docker-base/README.md

 This is a base image that is used for system updates and installation of standard server packages.
-The image is based on the Phusion Baseimage.
+The image uses the `phusion/baseimage` base image.

     https://github.com/phusion/baseimage-docker